jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 Eleventy will now completely ignore the `./src/assets/scss/` and `./src/assets/js/` directories, while build tools and scripts will generate the required outputs in your `./dist` directory.

-Personnally, I use Gulp combined with Webpack for most of my projects.
+Personally, I use Gulp combined with Webpack for most of my projects.
 Eleventy can very easily be integrated in this kind of workflow.

 ## 3. Define and structure your data